JordanMartinez/purescript-tidy-codegen-lens/README.md

     Examples:
       tidy-mklens src
-      tidy-mklens -w -p src/RecordLens.purs -m RecordLens src tidy-mklens --label-style-abc src
+      tidy-mklens --global-record-lens-module RecordLens src
+      tidy-mklens --label-style-abc src
       tidy-mklens --gen-type-alias-lenses src

     --gen-type-alias-isos,-t                      Generate isos for type aliases
-    --global-record-lens-file,-p FILE_PATH        Output record label lenses to this single file rather than in each module's file (e.g. `src/RecordLens.purs`)
-    --global-record-lens-module,-m MODULE_PATH    The full module path to use for the single record label lenses file (e.g `Foo.Bar.Lens`)
+    --global-record-lens-module,-m MODULE_PATH    The full module path to use for the single record label lenses file (e.g `Foo.Bar.Lens`).
+The module will be outtputed to a file based on the module path (e.g. `Foo.Bar.Lens` will be saved to `<outputDir>/Foo/Bar/Lens.purs`).
-    --global-record-lens-overwrite-file,-w        Overwrite the single file if it already exists --help,-h                                     Show this help message.
+    --help,-h                                     Show this help message.
     --label-prefix,-l PREFIX                      Use `_PREFIXFoo` for the lens for a record '{ foo :: a }'
     --label-prefix-none,-n                        Use '_foo' for the lens for a record '{ foo :: a }'